 In future other plays, including Where From Here by the brilliant Third Angel, will be published using the new digital format.

 Jon says: “This project is a sincere, rigorous wondering about how we – as theatre makers and as a wider arts community – can better transpose the stories we’re telling to other mediums.
 I’m excited by the potential that our digital playscript has to allow existing audiences to deepen their understanding of the work we make, and also, importantly, open our and our sector’s work up to a much wider range of people.”

 The platform will be developed, with playwrights and theatre companies able to self-publish their own digital playscripts and distribute them through an online library of digital plays.

 UNeditions has been developed in partnership with technology partner Storythings, researchers from the Product Design Research Studio, University of Dundee and a group of 20 people including theatre-goers in Leeds.

 The Digital R&D Fund for the Arts is a £7million fund to support collaboration between organisations with arts projects, technology providers, and researchers.
 It is a partnership between Arts Council England, Arts and Humanities Research Council, and Nesta.

-For our research process, we recruited a ‘Community Lab’: a group of 20 participants from West Yorkshire, who are working with us through a series of open-source ‘co-design’ workshops that see the potential users of the technology involved at every step of the design process.
-Together explored what opportunities tablet devices can offer artists and audiences to create immersive and theatrical reading experiences.
+For our research process, we recruited a ‘Community Lab’: a group of 20 participants from West Yorkshire, who worked with us through a series of open-source ‘co-design’ workshops that see the potential users of the technology involved at every step of the design process.
+Together we explored what opportunities tablet devices can offer artists and audiences to create immersive and theatrical reading experiences.